tidyverse/tidyverse.org/content/blog/2019-11-tidyverse-dev-day-2020/index.markdown

 Tickets cost $10; we're charging a small fee because space is limited.
 All fees will be donated to a non-profit.

 Want to know more?
-Read about our [most recent tidy dev day](https://www.tidyverse.org/blog/2019/09/tidy-dev-day-toulouse/).
+Read about the [last tidy dev day](https://www.tidyverse.org/blog/2019/09/tidy-dev-day-toulouse/).

 ## Code of conduct